nerangafernando/nerangafernando.github.io/README.md

 * Organizer of the special session on finite fields and their applications at AMS Sectional Meeting at Boston College, March 28 - 29, 2026.  https://www.ams.org/meetings/sectional/2331_program_ss12.html#title

+## Research Visits and Workshops

+* A research visit to California State University, August 10 - 16, 2025.
+Host: Daniel J. Katz

+## Upcoming Conferences and Workshops

+* International Workshop on the Arithmetic of Finite Fields WAIFI 2026, Santander, Spain.
+June 3 - 5, 2026.

+* CMND 2026 Thematic Program: Algebraic Combinatorics and Applications, University of Notre Dame, June 29 - 10, 2026.

 ## Teaching Experience

 #### Knox College, Galesburg, IL